-The coach or Athletic Director will consider extenuating circumstances regarding class participation on an individual basis.

-- Students are expected to maintain good attendance the day following a school activity. - Athletes suspended in-school or out-of-school for any disciplinary infraction will not be allowed to attend, practice or participate in any contest until reinstated back to school.
+The coach or Athletic Director will consider extenuating circumstances regarding class participation on an individual basis. - Students are expected to maintain good attendance the day following a school activity. - Athletes suspended in-school or out-of-school for any disciplinary infraction for any part of the school day will not be allowed to attend, practice or participate in any contest until reinstated back to school.

-Individual Sport Rules and Expectations

-There are different requirements for certain sports depending on their nature and rules.
+Individual Sport Rules and Expectations There are different requirements for certain sports depending on their nature and rules.
 Some are outdoors, some indoors, some are team oriented, others individual, and some are both.
 The number of participants range widely on the different teams.
 Specific requirements for a sport may also exist, such as weight classes or use of special equipment.